-lcon Meaning Message unread This icon indicates that there are new and unread incoming web alert messages or unsent outgoing web alert messages.
-Digital mode in digital mode.
-You ca This icon appears when the phone works in digital mode.
-You can access WAP service only when this icon appears.
-This icon appears when the phone is connected to the WAP server.
+lcon Meaning Message This icon indicates that there are new and unread incoming web alert messages or unsent outgoing web alert messages.
+Digital mode This icon appears when the phone works in digital mode.
+You can access WAP service only when this icon appears. ~ Connected This icon appears when the phone is connected to the WAP server.
 Secure mode This icon appears when you are in a secure web browser session.